-It probably won't be a game tie-in to the Han Solo anthology movie
+Visceral Star Wars likely won't be a game tie-in to the Han Solo anthology movie

-That said it won't necessarily be directly tied to the Han Solo anthology movie coming soon, EA has stated that the future Star Wars games would be totally separate tales from the stories being told in the movies, comics, and books.
+That said it won't necessarily be directly tied to the Han Solo movie, EA has stated that the future Star Wars games would be totally separate tales from the stories being told in the movies, comics, and books.
 So, don't expect the game to run through the upcoming movie scene-by-scene.

 Visceral Star Wars is developed by Uncharted creator Amy Hennig, Assassin's Creed producer Jade Raymond, and Gotham's Todd Stashwick are leading the project

 Visceral Star Wars has a strong pedigree.
 Amy Hennig is the former lead writer of the Uncharted series, so you can thank her for your love of characters like Nathan Drake and Sully.
 Jade Raymond played a crucial role as the Executive Producer on the Assassin's Creed and Splinter Cell series.
 Finally, Todd Stashwick is better known as a television actor in Batman prequel series Gotham as well as 12 Monkeys.
 He's since transitioned to gaming and will be lending his writing chops to Visceral's Star Wars game.
 All have been responsible for some impressive projects, and it'll be interesting to see what they can do with the Star Wars license.

 All the secrets hidden in that 8-second clip of Visceral's Star Wars game